 In an emergency, it is vital to get the right message to the right utility person as quickly as possible.
-Use the special un-listed numbers available through the Fire Marshall's Office and Police Services.
+Use the un-listed numbers for Maritime Electric, which are available through the Fire Marshall's Office and Police Services.

 Before an emergency happens, take the time to familiarize yourself with electrical installations in your area.
 Maritime Electric welcomes emergency personnel who wish to visit installations to learn about the hazards involved in working near electrical equipment.